RachelBrnd/MCA/README.md

  Data about Sufjan Stevens has not been widely analysed or visualised, perhaps due to lack of mainstream interest in the artist.
-Nonetheless some amateur analyists have sought to present his music data in by word-frequency charts that count the lyrical content of his songs, or in the wider project by Jax De Leon in "Illinois: Visualising Music", where Stevens tracks were analysed and visualised in various different ways - revealing common lyrical and instrumental themes.
+Nonetheless some amateur analyists have sought to present his music data in word-frequency charts that count the lyrical content of his songs, or in the wider project by Jax De Leon, "Illinois: Visualising Music", where Stevens tracks were analysed and visualised in various different ways - revealing common lyrical and instrumental themes.
 While De Leon's graphics are visually impressive, they are somewhat hard to analyse for individual characterstics due to their scope - although they do reveal interesting patterns in Sufjan’s lyricism and instrumentation.